 Estimation of living expenses

 As a student you will have additional costs (apart from tuition fees, when applicable) related to living expenses.
-These include food, accommodation, transport, books and other living expenses.
+These include food, accommodation, transport, course literature, study material and other living expenses.
+Total per month: SEK 10845 - 13145

 Approximate monthly expenses for a student in Gothenburg: